kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 ### Prometheus-Istio crashes

 With the switch to Istio telemetry v2 (required for Istio 1.7), an important feature about metric retention is still missing in the Istio-proxy.
 Due to that, under heavy service topology changes, there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the prometheus-istio instance.
 That can cause an OOM crash.
-See [issue 9867](https://github.com/kyma-project/kyma/issues/9867) to learn more.
+See [this issue](https://github.com/kyma-project/kyma/issues/9867) to learn more.